grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 We drive to Rhayader from Celyn Farm, stopping in Llandrindod Wells for lunch, a visit to the National Cycle Museum and a bit of laundry.
-Our keenness for cleanness is unneeded though - there's a laundrette not two minutes walk away from our Rhayader residence.
+Our keenness for cleanness is unneeded though - it transpires there's a laundrette not two minutes walk from our Rhayader residence that AB2's internet searching did not reveal.
 Oh well.

 Rhayader's easily our favourite base of operation.
-It's self catered, so we can cook an evening meal.
-The town's full of pubs for a pre-dinner pint or two, and there's walks we can do from the doorstep.
+It's self-catered, so we can cook an evening meal.
+The town's full of pubs for a pre-dinner pint or two, and there are walks we can do from the doorstep.
 Finally, we've got an extra Sophie coming along for this bit, and she's bringing an adorable little Spaniel named Spoon.